 Eliminate refined carbohydrates like white rice, sugar, bread and alcohol.
 Also avoid the white flour products like pasta, muffins, snack food, bagels etc., and burn the stored fat in the body to keep insulin and blood sugar at normal levels.

 The zinc enhances the production of testosterone in the body.The foods having high contents of zinc are dark chocolate and peanuts.
-For non-vegetarians the option is oyster, crab, beef, lamb, veal etc.
+For non-vegetarians, the option is the oyster, crab, beef, lamb, veal etc.

 The women avoid all types of fat, to eliminate the intake of saturated fats from the diet.
 This makes the skin sallow or pale yellow, increases the chances of infections and causes obesity despite strict dieting.
 It makes the hair and nails brittle and also leads to loss of concentration.